, 2 min read

 Kepler’s Hypothesis explained by Brian Koberlein

-I copy Brian Koberlein's explanations in Google+ on the history of Kepler's law.
+I copy Brian Koberlein's explanations on the history of Kepler's law.

 Kepler’s first two rules, that the orbit of a planet is an ellipse, and that a line drawn from the Sun to a planet sweeps out area at a constant rate were proposed in 1609.
 While these rules allowed for a more accurate description of observed planetary motion, they weren’t perfect.
 For one thing, the planets don’t actually move in exact ellipses, nor is Kepler’s “constant area” rule exact.